 So, as I work through this deep sadness, I am now choosing the language of hope.
 “Loss” suggests someone or something else is taking these things.
 “Letting go” reflects a choice.
 I am replacing “no longer” with “for now” and “stopping” with “pausing.”

 Thinking of those things in our life that we hold dear, we tend to clench tighter when we fear losing them.
 Our hands and hearts become clenched fists that refuse to release what may, in fact, already be gone.
 If we keep our hands and hearts in these tight fists, nothing can come into our lives to replace that which has been lost.
 Instead, with the very act of opening your hands to let go, positions yourself to receive.
-As you hold your palm up and your heart open, you are allowing new opportunity for creating peace and happiness; love and hope, to come in to your life.
+As you hold your palm up and your heart open, you are allowing new opportunities for creating peace and happiness; love and hope, to come into your life.

 So, what will you let go of and allow?